EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 Moreover, Greyscale images may exhibit greater resilience to lighting and color variations compared to RGB counterparts.
 Consequently, evaluating CNN performance on both RGB and Greyscale representations would allow for a direct comparison of color's significance in the classification task.

-As term of comparison, Chatifled et al. [59] found a $\sim 3\%$ classification accuracy drop between grayscale and RGB images with their experiments on ImageNet [12] and the PASCAL [60] VOC dataset.
+As term of comparison, it was found a $\sim 3\%$ classification accuracy drop between Greyscale and RGB images\\cite{Shorten}.

 ------------------------------------------------------------------------

 ## Image Cropping
 A recurrent characteristic of the dataset was the presence of a large white border around several images.
 The white border surrounding an image contains no relevant information for the classification task, therefore I trimmed the borders to help the CNN focus its attention on the essential features within the image, reducing noise and potential distractions that could hinder classification accuracy.
-Removing this border would help the model focus on the discriminative features within the image, making it more robust to variations in background and irrelevant details.
+Removing this border was made to help the model focus on the discriminative features within the image, making it more robust to variations in background and irrelevant details.

 ------------------------------------------------------------------------

 ## Image Resizing
 One of the defining characteristics of Neural Networks is that they receive inputs of the same size: each neuron so all images need to be resized to a fixed dimension before inputting them to the CNN.
-It is possible to resize the images larger than the fixed size (in one dimension or both) down to the desired pne using three possible approaches:
+It is possible to resize the images larger than the fixed size (in one dimension or both) down to the desired one using three possible approaches\\cite{Hashemi}:
 1) further cropping their border pixels;
 2) scaling the images down using interpolation;
 3) zero-padding.

 Cropping could cause the missing of features or patterns that appear in the peripheral areas of the image.
 Scaling could deforme the features or patterns across the image.
-However, since deforming patterns is still preferable than losing them, scaling results to be the reasonable choice to resize larger images.
-I decided to utilize zero-padding because it has two advantages in comparison with scaling: it does not carry the risk of deforming the patterns in the image, while scaling does, and it speeds up the calculations, in comparison with scaling, resulting in better computational efficiency.
-The reason of this efficiency is that neighboring zero input units (that is, pixels) will not activate their corresponding convolutional unit in the next layer.
-Therefore, the weights on outgoing links from input units do not need to be updated if they contain a zero value.
+However, since deforming patterns is still preferable than losing them, scaling results to be the reasonable choice to resize larger images\\cite{Hashemi}.
+Therefore, I decided to utilize zero-padding because it has two advantages in comparison with scaling: it does not carry the risk of deforming the patterns in the image, while scaling does, and it speeds up the calculations in comparison with scaling, resulting in better computational efficiency.
+The reason of this improved efficiency is that neighboring zero input units (that is, pixels) will not activate their corresponding convolutional unit in the next layer\\cite{Hashemi}.

 A choice of great importance in terms of model performance is the fixed size.
 A size that is too large will result in high accuracy but extensive memory usage and a larger neural network.
 Thus, increasing both the space and time complexity.
 On the other hand, a size that is too small will result in a more manageable but less accurate network.
 It is obvious now that choosing this fixed size for images is a matter of tradeoff between computational efficiency and accuracy.
+The selected size for the images was $256 \times 256$.

 ------------------------------------------------------------------------

 ## Data Augmentation

-==citare paper \\cite{Shorten}==

 One of the characteristics of these networks is that they are heavily reliant on big data to avoid overfitting.
-Due to the relatively small size of the dataset, I decided to rely on **Data Augmentation**, a ==data-space solution== to this problem which encompasses a set of techniques that enhance the size and quality of training datasets such that better Deep Learning models can be built using them\\cite{Shorten}.
+Due to the relatively small size of the dataset, I decided to rely on **Data Augmentation**, a data-space solution to this problem which encompasses a set of techniques that enhance the size and quality of training datasets such that better Deep Learning models can be built using them\\cite{Shorten}.

-==To build useful models, the validation error must continue to decrease with the training error and this is achievable through Data Augmentation.== The augmented data will represent a more comprehensive set of possible data points, ==thus minimizing the distance between the training and validation set, as well as any future testing sets.==
+To build useful models, it's essential for the validation error to continue decreasing alongside the training error, a goal achievable through Data Augmentation.
+The augmented data will represent a more comprehensive set of possible data points.
+Creating more diverse data through augmentation ensures the model to be trained on a broader range of scenarios, potentially improving its performance on unseen data.

-Since the ==restricted== dimension of the dataset, I chose to perform Data Augmentation.
+Since the restricted dimension of the dataset, I chose to perform Data Augmentation.
 In fact, while many other strategies for increasing generalization performance focus on the model’s architecture itself, Data Augmentation approaches overfitting from the root of the problem, the training dataset.
 This is based on the assumption that it is possible to extract more information from the original dataset through augmentations.
 These augmentations artificially increase the training dataset size by either data warping or oversampling\\cite{Shorten}.

 It is possible to distinguish different techniques for augmenting data:
-1) **geometric transformations**: randomly flip, crop, rotate, stretch, and scale images. need to be careful about applying multiple transformations on the same images, as this can reduce model performance;
+1) **geometric transformations**: randomly flip, crop, rotate, stretch, and scale images.
+Care should be taken when applying multiple transformations on the same images, as this has the potential to reduce model performance;
 2) **color space transformations**: randomly change RGB color channels, contrast, and brightness;
 3) **noise Injection**: injecting a matrix of random values, usually drawn from a Gaussian distribution.
 Adding noise to images can help NNs learn more robust features;
 4) **kernel filters**: randomly change the sharpness or blurring of the image;